MatheusNReis/ANTT-FactorD/Signage/README.md

 In the codes stored in the folders:
   - Having the same initial title and varying the Modules numbers, like Módulo1 and Módulo2, means the codes belongs to a same workbook;
-  - v1 and v2, for example, means version 1 and version 2 respectively.
+  - v1 and v2, for example, means version 1 and version 2, respectively;
   - Alignment algorithms shoulde be applied before the other ones.